Floating Shelf Ideas for your Bedroom, Living Room, & Kitchen

 These are SOOO trendy and the best part about floating corner shelves is they don’t take up much extra space!
 These are perfect for smaller bedrooms or kids rooms.
+Instead of all the toys lying along the ground or stuffed in a closet, place a few of them neatly along a floating shelf.
 If you have a bed almost pushed up against the wall, these can serve as functional storage while still being stylish.

 2. Architectural Accent Shelf

 If creating a bold statement is something you love, then architectural accent shelving is right up your alley.
 These are bold pieces with chippy details and tons of texture that will take your space from bland to glam.
+Farmhouse lovers know exactly what we are talking about!
 The wonderful thing about architectural accent shelves is that they are statement-makers AND functional! .
 Add them to any space or even in a cozy reading corner of your room filled with books.
 We love this white corbel wall shelf as an accent to create the perfect french country look.

 3. Gallery Wall Incorporating Floating Shelves

 Gallery walls are always a good idea and they are a great way to mix function with fun accents that you want to display.
 Mix in some family photos, art, signage, and fill your shelves with practical pieces.
+If you’re feeling bold, you don’t even need all your floating shelves to match.
+This allows your wall to stand out even more, but still not take away from the core look you’re going for.
 You can even use it for storing. small handbags, cosmetic bags, candles, hats…etc. Be sure to play with your set up on the ground and arrange it the way you want it before committing to a spot on the wall.

 Floating Shelf Ideas for the Living Room: